fluxionary/minetest-postgres_api/README.md

 ## usage

-first, you must add your mod to `postgres_api.trusted_mods` in minetest.conf.
+first, you must add your mod to `secure.postgres_api.trusted_mods` in minetest.conf.

 ```lua
 -- connections must be initialized while your mod is initializing